lastbestdev/go-htmx-stickies/README.md

 - docker

 ### steps
+1. copy the example env file and update as needed. run `cp .env.example .env` and edit the new file
-1. start a `postgres` instance inside a docker container
+2. start a `postgres` instance inside a docker container. `docker-compose.yml` is included for this, run: `docker compose up`
-2. set the following environment variables to connect the application to postgres:
-    - `DB_USER`: username for authenticating to postgres
-    - `DB_PASSWORD`: password for the user
-    - `DB_PORT`: the port the postgres container is mapped to (ex. `--port 5432:5432`)
 3. start the application: `go run .`

 ### tips